MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-monitoring-diagnosing-troubleshooting.md

 | 05:10:13.8987407 |`GetContainerProperties` |404 |mmcont |bc881924-… |
 | 05:10:14.2147723 |`CreateContainer` |409 |mmcont |bc881924-… |

 The code in the client application deletes and then immediately recreates a blob container using the same name: the `CreateIfNotExists` method (Client request ID bc881924-…) eventually fails with the HTTP 409 (Conflict) error.
-When a client deletes blob containers, tables, or queues, there is a brief period before the name becomes available again.
+When a client deletes blob containers, tables, or queues, there's a brief period before the name becomes available again.

 The client application should use unique container names whenever it creates new containers if the delete/recreate pattern is common.